aiman-al-masoud/deixiscript/hellloooo.md

 4. repeat 1,2
 5. compare with 3, obtain difference

-"LOWER LEVEL" PROLOG INTERFACE: (Maybe not, just code it in implm of Brain)
+"LOWER LEVEL" PROLOG INTERFACE, make it synchronous and eager:

 assume('red(button).')  // creates a dynamic predicate (assertz) retract('red(button).') // retracts the clause of a predicate